We organise events in order to bring people together to share knowledge and ideas.

 Campfires and Science: Future Forests – 21st May

 Victoria’s unique biodiversity and enormous trees are managed by the Victorian State Government and they asking for people to give feedback on how these forests should be managed in the future.
-Register for this free event here where you can join us around the campfire for some free food, hear experts speak and learn how you can get involved in understanding the best way to manage our forests:
+This free event brought together people who have worked in the logging and sawmill industry, experts on forest management and people who work for the State Government in understanding the views of the public about forests.
+We got to hear from all of them around the fire, along with some free food!

 Date: 21st May 2019